DeChambeau a one-man show at Pinehurst No. 2 and leads US Open by 3

 He missed that 6-footer for birdie, but picked up birdie on the 14th and led by as many as four shots.
 But he wasn’t immune from a big number, just like so many others.

-But he answered with a pitching wedge that narrowly cleared the fearsome bunker right of the par-3 17th and holed a 12-foot putt.

 Pavon, a winner at Torrey Pines in his first year playing the PGA Tour, joined DeChambeau as the only players to avoid a round over par this week.
-He saved one par from in front of a wiregrass brush and attached pins when he could in his round of 69.
+He saved one par from in front of a wiregrass brush and attacked pins when he could to get into the final group.

+“I’m not scared about taking the shots.
+I’ve never been scared about taking the shots,” he said.

-McIlroy (69) and Cantlay (70), adversaries in the Ryder Cup and in the PGA Tour board room, will be in the penultimate group.
+McIlroy and Cantlay, adversaries in the Ryder Cup and in the PGA Tour board room, will be in the penultimate group.
 They stayed in different ways.

 McIlroy began to soar early on the back nine by riding some good putting — a 10-foot birdie on the 12th, a key par save from 6 feet on the 13th, a wedge to tap-in range on the 14th and another huge par save on the 16th.